zushicat/cologne-trees-data/dataschema.md

 **Note**
 Regarding .tree_measures.treetop_radius and .tree_measures.bole_radius:
-In the heat of the moment I wrongly labeled both values as radius when in fact
+In the heat of the moment I wrongly named the attributes for treetop and bole (trunk) values as radius when in fact
 - treetop_radius is the **diameter** of a treetop
 - bole_radius is the **perimeter** of a trunk